ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 ....

- // ✅ Levae Awake as it was before
+ // ✅ Leave Awake as it was before
      private void Awake()
      {
          //Set GameObject's inital position